zaschiff/GolangTheCompleteBootcamp/README.md

 #### ControlFlowandErrorHandling

-Code pertaining to the course section Control Flow and Error Handling
+Code pertaining to the course section Control Flow and Error Handling.
+At this point in the cours exercise problems are getting more robust and longer.
+They will now be with in the exercisefolder and each individual problem will be in its own sub folder.

 ##### Passme